-For elliptic arcs, startAngle and endAngle specify the arc prior to the stretch and rotate operations.
-The arc is drawn counter-clockwise from startAngle to endAngle, where startAngle and endAngle are defined counter-clockwise from "3 o'clock".
+Partial ellipses can be drawn using the startAngle and endAngle attributes.
+These specify the endpoints of the arc prior to the stretch and rotate operations.
+The arc is drawn counter-clockwise from startAngle to endAngle, where startAngle and endAngle are defined counter-clockwise from 3 o'clock (the positive x-axis).